Tobystereo/Wunderlist-2-for-Alfred/README.md

 Example
 ----

-`wl Clean my Desk`
+`wl Clean your Desk`
--> This adds a new task to your list using the name "Clean my Desk".
+-> This adds a new task to your list using the name "Clean your Desk".

 Changelog
 ----